An important factor affecting compilation speed and memory requirements is the

 Coercion optimization is part of the “very simple optimizer”, which runs even

-(unless explicitly disabled with -fno-opt-coercion
+with -O0 (unless explicitly disabled with -fno-opt-coercion).
+In this

 universal coercion, but it will only do so later in the compilation pipeline;